pytchlang/pytch-tutorials/gardening/tutorial.md

 {{< /learner-task >}}

-Next, we want to have a script that is run everytime the player wants to move so we can update the x- and y-positions of our `Hover` sprite.
+Next, we want to have a script that is run every time the player wants to move so we can update the x- and y-positions of our `Hover` sprite.

 {{< learner-task >}}

-Add a new script to the `Hover` sprite that will be run everytime the message "move" is broadcasted.
+Add a new script to the `Hover` sprite that will be run every time the message "move" is broadcasted.

 {{< learner-task-help >}}